 Now we parameterise a $D$-dimensional metric:

-where $\phi$ is called ``breathing scalar'', depending only on external p-dimensional coordinates.
-Line elements $d\Sigma_{D-p,\lambda}^2$ describs the internal maximally symmetric space, and $\lambda$ gives the curvature of the internal spacetime.
+where $\phi$ is called the ``breathing scalar'', depending only on external p-dimensional coordinates \cite{galieon,2003,2004}.
+The line elements $d\Sigma_{D-p,\lambda}^2$ describe the internal maximally symmetric space, and $\lambda$ relates to the curvature of the internal spacetime.
 This is a diagonal reduction along $\Sigma_{D-p,\lambda}$.
 When $\lambda=0$, the ``internal'' space is flat.
-Here we only consider Abelian isometry group for the ``internal'' space, so the massive modes could be truncated.\\ Now let us rescale Gauss-Bonnet coupling constant, and
+Here we only consider Abelian isometry group for the ``internal'' space, so the massive modes could be truncated.\\ Now let us rescale Gauss-Bonnet coupling constant, setting

 where $\epsilon=(D-p)$.
 The next step is to consider the cases where $p<5$, and take the limit $D\to p$.
-The resulting reduced $p$-dimensional action then reads \cite{galieon,2003}
+The resulting reduced $p$-dimensional action reads \cite{galieon,2003}

 where $G_{\mu\nu}$ are Einstein tensors.
-This action is claimed to be the EMGBA theory in $4$ dimensions, and it also works for $D<4$.
-Constructed in a mathematically more rigorous way, (\ref{action}) does not suffer from defects of the na\"ive $D\to4$ limit such as being ill-defined \cite{ar1,ar2,2004}.
+This action is the EMGBA theory in $4$ dimensions, and it also works for $D<4$ \cite{2003,2004}.
+Constructed in a mathematically more rigorous way, (\ref{action}) does not suffer from defects of the naive $D\to4$ limit such as being ill-defined \cite{ar1,ar2,2004}.